CamilleScholtz/reactionair.nl/content/artikelen/god-en-vrijheid/index.md

 ### Omgekeerde analogie

 René Guénon spreekt van de _omgekeerde analogie_: voor alles wat _"boven"_ is, zal er _"beneden"_ een verwrongen en misvormd schaduwbeeld zijn.
-In Guénon eigen woorden:
+In Guénon's eigen woorden:

 >By virtue of the law of analogy, the lowest point is as it were the obscure reflection or the inverted image of the highest point, from which follow the consequence, paradoxical only in appearance, that the most complete absence of all principle implies a sort of ‘counterfeit’ of the principle itself.[^2]